1.8" Pachycephalosaurus Skull Fragment - Alberta (Disposition #000028)

 This is a 1.8" long skull section of the dinosaur Pachycephalosaurus ("thick headed lizard").
 It was collected from the Horseshoe Canyon Formation in Alberta.

-Pachycephalosaurus was a medium sized herbivorous bipedal dinosaur from the latest Cretaceous North America, notably including the Hell Creek Formation.
+Pachycephalosaurus was a medium-sized herbivorous bipedal dinosaur from the Late Cretaceous in North America, most notably in the Hell Creek Formation.
 Pachycephalosaurus is a genus that has had much controversy taxonomically.
-The two contemporaneous genera stygimoloch and dracorex have undergone much scrutiny to determine whether they are valid species or if they are actually juvenile growth stages of Pachycephalosaurus.
+The two contemporaneous genera Stygimoloch and Dracorex have undergone much scrutiny to determine whether they are valid species or if they are actually juvenile growth stages of Pachycephalosaurus.
 Most current consensus suggests that they are, making Pachycephalosaurus the predominant Pachycephalosaur of the Hell Creek Formation.

 • Pachycephalosaurus was a bipedal dinosaur that lived during the Late Cretaceous period and probably was about 15 feet in length.

-• Some paleontologists believe this thick skull may have been used for head-butting, much like rams while others contend it may have been a sexual display.
+• Some paleontologists believe this thick skull may have been used for head-butting, much like modern rams, while others contend it may have been a sexual display.

 • It was one of the last non-avian dinosaurs before the K-T extinction event, 65 million years ago.

-• It was either a herbivore or an omnivore with small leaf shaped teeth which would have been very effective at shredding plants.
+• It was either an herbivore or omnivore with small leaf-shaped teeth effective for shredding plants.

 SOLD